 Help from assistants on the ground (i.e. in all matters except navigation assistance) is positively encouraged throughout the championship, provided that the assistants are competent and experienced in paramotor environments and dangers.
-Team assistants must be registered with the competition organisers.
+Team assistants must be registered with the competition organisers and must always wear hi-visibility vests when on the deck.